Hernia Mesh Payouts Hinge on Medical Records

 • Complete treatment timelines proving complications occurred 30+ days post-implant

 Many claimants had their original surgery years ago.
 The implant may have been placed at one facility, complications treated at another, and revision surgery performed at a third.
-A single claimant's records could span five to ten years across multiple providers, health systems, and states.
+A single claimant's records often span five to ten years across multiple providers, health systems, and states.

 Traditional Approach vs LlamaLab Solution